dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 ### Interactions with libraries using older language versions

 The records feature is language versioned, as usual with new Dart features.
 This means that it will be an error to use the syntax for records in libraries which do not have a language version greater than or equal to the language version in which records are released.
 More specifically, assuming that `v` is the language version in which records are released, the following errors apply.

-It is an error for the identifier `Record`, denoting the `Record` class from `dart:core`, where that import scope name is only imported from platform libraries, to appear in a library whose language version is less than `v`.

 It is an error for the record literal syntax (e.g. `(3, 4)`) to be used syntactically in a library whose language version is less than `v`.